 Most digital leaders know that there is always more to improve when it comes to digital experience.
 Customer expectations and needs are constantly changing, which means you should be continuously iterating your digital experience.
 It isn’t enough to source a DX platform that can help you ship an improvement—because even if you understand the issue, you can’t always be sure that your solution is the right solution.

 That’s where experimentation comes in.
-You need a DX platform that can quickly point you to the most impactful opportunities for experimentation as well as help you pinpoint why a particular variant performed better than another.
+You need a DXI platform that can quickly point you to the most impactful opportunities for experimentation as well as help you pinpoint why a particular variant performed better than another.

 "Building an optimal digital experience isn’t a one-and-done.
 You have to iterate continuously to meet ever-changing customer needs, which is why experimentation is critical to your business.
 You no longer have to guess what your customer wants, and your digital experience platform should surface powerful insights into how users interact with your website or app.
 It should also easily integrate with your experimentation platform to fuel smarter experiments that drive stronger results to delight customers." — Glenn Griffin, VP Global Partnerships and Channels at Optimizely